yursha/snacker/README.md

 # Snacker - a data visualizer

 Allows you to drop multiple CSV files and receive analytics in a nicely styled table format.
-You can then filter and sort the shown data.
+You can then filter and sort (by clicking column name) the shown data.
 Analytics includes percentage of empty cells, number of unique values and a data type for each column.

 ## This is a minimal viable product.
 - There is no input file type and well-formedness validation